AY2526S1-CS2103T-T12-2/tp/docs/DeveloperGuide.md

    2. Test cases are the same as above, and should produce the same results since the both commands act on the entire tutorial list in TAbs.
       After each command, the displayed list reverts to displaying all tutorials.

+### Deleting a student from a tutorial

+1. Deleting an existing student from a tutorial

+    1. Prerequisites: List all tutorials using the list command.
+       Tutorial T01 exists and contains student A0000001Z.

+       2. Test case: delete_student id/A0000001Z t/T01
+          Expected: Student A0000001Z is deleted from tutorial T01.

+2. Attempting to delete a student not in the tutorial

+    1. Prerequisites: Tutorial T01 exists, but student A0000002Z is not enrolled in it.

+    2. Test case: delete_student id/A0000002Z t/T01
+       Expected: Error saying the student is not in the tutorial is shown.

+3. Attempting to delete a student from a non-existent tutorial

+    1. Prerequisites: Tutorial T99 does not exist.
+Student A0000001Z exists in another tutorial.

+    2. Test case: delete_student id/A0000001Z t/T99
+       Expected: Error saying the tutorial does not exist is shown.

+4. Missing or invalid prefixes

+    1. Prerequisites: None.

+    2. Test case: delete_student A0000001Z t/T01
+       Expected: Invalid command usage error is thrown.

 ### Listing all the students in a tutorial